devops329/devops/instruction/gitHubActions/gitHubActions.md

 ### Steps

 Steps can either be a simple shell command with the **run** clause, or an **action** with the **uses** clause.
 An action is a simple docker container that can receive input from the step and generate outputs.
-GitHub provides many standard actions and then there are also community provided actions.
+GitHub provides many standard actions and there are also community provided actions.

-A basic GitHub Actions workflow that builds a Node.js project and runs the tests what have the following steps for 1) checking out the code, 2) installing Node.js, and 3) installing the packages and running the tests.
+A basic GitHub Actions workflow that builds a Node.js project and runs the tests could have the following steps for 1) checking out the code, 2) installing Node.js, and 3) installing the packages and running the tests.

 ```yml
 name: Test